Frequently Asked Questions

 It is clear that our visitors value Mote’s high standards of health-safety protection, accommodations for social distancing and robust virtual learning opportunities.
 Each of these efforts informs our Mote SEA planning process—for example: our upcoming efforts to model visitor flow in the new building will examine social distancing variables; our plans for ticketing at Mote SEA have always included a focus on outdoor and online ticket sales—practices we have recently enhanced at the current Mote Aquarium to support distancing and touchless visits; and we are examining new technologies to support remote engagement with Mote SEA, which would expand our already significant virtual offerings (examples of current offerings are available at mote.org/virtual).

 What will happen at Mote’s City Island campus, the original home of Mote Aquarium?

-The rebirth of Mote Aquarium on the mainland will not only help us grow our informal science education and outreach programs and develop a more ocean-literate society; equally important, it will lead to the next step in the evolution of our City Island campus into an enhanced International Marine Science, Technology & Innovation Park.
+The rebirth of Mote Aquarium on the mainland will not only help us grow our informal science education and outreach programs and develop a more ocean-literate society; equally important, it will lead to the next step in the evolution of our City Island campus into an enhanced International Marine Science, Technology & Innovation Park with an additional 60,000 square feet of new, state-of-the-art research infrastructure.
 This will provide Mote researchers, science and technology entrepreneurs and their international partners much-needed facilities for expanded intensive research and allow Mote’s best and brightest to excel in addressing the significant threats facing Earth’s oceans.